|Wigan Athletic 0 v 2 Leeds United|

 There was no chance of improving the old ground to meet the standards demanded by the Taylor report, and Whelan's first idea was for Wigan Athletic to share the rugby league clubs superior Central Park ground.
 When this plan fell through he decided to build a new stadium for both clubs to share, which cost £30 million and opened at the start of the 1999/2000 season.

-The total capacity is 25,023 and Wigan's official site boasts of all sorts of exciting facilities, which ominously include a purpose built Police Station and cells.
-We were given an allocation of 4,300, even though the full capacity of the North Stand is 5,400.
+The total capacity is 25,138 and Wigan's official site boasts of all sorts of exciting facilities, which ominously include a purpose built Police Station and cells.
+We get the North Stand at one end, which officially has a capacity of 5,500 seats, but the usual allocation is restricted to 4,800 to prevent overcrowding on the concourse.
+For some reason the number given on the official Leeds website was “approximately 5,000”.

-All in all Wigan is a pretty good away trip, so it’s a shame that it could be a while before we pass this way again.
+All in all Wigan is usually a pretty good away trip, so let’s hope it lives up to expectations this time round.

 Some of this stuff came from www.footballgroundguide.com .